Rep. Andrew Holman Hamilton

-Hamilton, a Democrat, was the representative for Indiana's 12th congressional district from 1877 to 1879.
+Hamilton was the representative for Indiana’s 12th congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Dec 1875 to Mar 1879, Hamilton missed 87 of 705 roll call votes, which is 12.3%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.